DREAM to SUCCEED

 for sponsoring this program!

-This year we hosted over 40 professionals from surrounding communities, along with 60 Dream to Succeed from Kewaskum, Hartford Union and West Bend High Schools for the 2018 Breakfast with a Professional event.
+This year we hosted over 40 professionals from surrounding communities, along with 60 Dream to Succeed students from Kewaskum, Hartford Union and West Bend High Schools for the 2018 Breakfast with a Professional event.
 This event provided an opportunity for the student participants to get a first-hand experience with social networking.
-Thank you to both the professionals and the students that were able to attend to make this event such a huge success!
+Thank you to both the professionals, students, staff at the high schools, and staff at Casa that were able to attend to make this event such a huge success!